 Paying attention to your customer's buying behavior is challenging but taking this route is worth it.
 By collecting and maximizing customer data, you can improve their overall experience with your business and increase revenue all in one swoop!

-Regardless if businesses choose to create a downloadable mobile app or a responsive mobile website, focusing on mobile-first was the trend in 2021.
-And if your business is still not offering this, it's crucial to modernize in 2022.
+Regardless if businesses choose to create a downloadable mobile app or a responsive mobile website, focusing on mobile-first was the trend in 2022 and 2022.
+And if your business is still not offering this, it's crucial to modernize in 2023.